opencobra/COBRA.jl/docs/src/beginnerGuide.md

 ? abs
 ```

-You may also find the [FAQ section](faq.html) of this documentation interesting, especially if you are running into issues.
+You may also find the [FAQ](@ref) of this documentation interesting, especially if you are running into issues.

 How do I install a solver?
 --------------------------